 What is Cupping Therapy?

-Cupping therapy is a Chinese medicine technique that has been used for centuries for many different conditions.
+Therapeutic Cupping, or Cupping therapy, is a Chinese medicine technique that has been used for centuries for many different conditions.
 Glass, plastic, or silicone cups are placed on the skin, creating a vacuum-like seal from the lack of oxygen.

 The superficial muscle layer is drawn up into the cup, which stimulates the circulation of blood, breaks up adhesions, and creates a pathway for toxins to be drawn out of the body through the lymphatic system.